(212) 706-1900 Contact Us

 A tummy tuck is a body contouring procedure that restores abdominal contour by tightening the muscles of the stomach wall like an internal corset, while eliminating excess and damaged skin.
 Often, tummy tuck surgery is combined with targeted liposuction to achieve a waist with an optimal contour.

 Last year, U.S. plastic surgeons performed 111,986 tummy tuck surgeries.
-Abdominoplasty is the sixth most popular cosmetic procedure after breast augmentation, rhinoplasty, eyelid surgery, liposuction and facelifts.
-Since 2000, there has been a 79% increase in the number of tummy tucks performed, according to the American Society of Plastic Surgeons.
+Abdominoplasty is the sixth most popular cosmetic procedure after breast augmentation, rhinoplasty, eyelid surgery, liposuction, and facelifts.
+According to the American Society of Plastic Surgeons, the number of tummy tucks performed has increased by 79% since 2000.
 Over the years, techniques have improved, giving patients very satisfying results.

 Preparing for tummy tuck surgery